gbv/login-client/README.md

 LoginClient.events // Object with available events (usage see above) LoginClient.errors // Object with available error classes LoginClient.jwtDecode // Access to jwtDecode function
+// If you eventually want to disconnect from login server (fires disconnect event one last time): client.disconnect()
 ```

 The [login-server] contains a more comprehensive example at its `/api` endpoint.
 See [its source code](https://github.com/gbv/login-server/blob/master/views/api.ejs) for details.